Importance Score Calculation

 - The score is automatically set to zero if the table was not queried in the last 14 days or was queried for less than 3 distinct days out of the last 30 days.

-- The score is relative in nature, each table (or view) is scored in respect to other tables found within its “scoring group” based on the scoring parameters(reads, users, degree of connectivity, periodicity).
+- The score is an absolute score - each table (or view) is scored individually by a “scoring group” (source tables, ETL tables, analytic tables) based on the following scoring parameters(reads, users, degree of connectivity, periodicity).

 - Reads score - If the avg. number of reads (in the last 30 days) < 1 then the score is set to zero.
 Otherwise, the number of reads is transformed to a percentile (0-1).